Mary Knowlton DNP, RN, CNE

 Area of Research Interest: Scholarship of Teaching and Learning (SOTL), active learning techniques, student retention, simulation

-Dr. Mary Knowlton is the Associate Director of Undergraduate Studies of Western Carolina University School of Nursing.
+Dr. Mary Knowlton is the Accelerated BSN Program Director.
 She has been an assistant professor at WCU since 2010, teaching in the traditional baccalaureate program and accelerated baccalaureate of science in nursing (ABSN) program.
-She is also actively involved as a member of the executive committee for the Regionally Increasing Baccalaureate Nurses (RIBN) program; a collaboration with Asheville-Buncombe Technical Community College to streamline baccalaureate education.
+She has held multiple roles within the school of nursing to include Associate Director of Undergraduate Studies as well as working closely with the Regionally Increasing Baccalaureate Nurses (RIBN) Program implementation at Western Carolina University.

 Prior to coming to Western Carolina University, Dr. Knowlton was assistant professor with tenure and assistant Nursing Chairperson at Cerritos College in Norwalk, California and Coordinator of the Patient Care Learning Center (PCLC) at the University of Arizona.
 In these roles she worked with students using active learning strategies and a variety of learning modalities to help students understand key concepts for application to unlimited learning situations.